 When considering divorce, you will understandably have many concerns.
 You may wonder how alimony might affect your ability to support yourself and maintain the lifestyle you desire.
 These needs make spousal support logical priorities for your family law attorney.

 At the Ocala area family law firm of Attorney Ami L. DiLorenzo, we provide our clients with honest and aggressive legal representation.
-For 15 years, Ami DiLorenzo has worked to protect the spousal support interests of our clients.
+For almost 20 years, Ami DiLorenzo has worked to protect the spousal support interests of our clients.
 Whether you are concerned about paying too much, or receiving too little, we can help protect your interests and help your family reach an agreement that is best for all those involved.

 Our clients come to us for help with situations such as:

 There are 3 different classifications of marriage which will factor in how much a party can receive and for how long: a long term marriage (17 years or more) may entitle one party to permanent benefits.
 A moderate marriage, which lasts 8-16 years, could earn financial assistance for a length of time often proportional to the length of the marriage.
 7 years or fewer of marriage is considered a short term marriage and may mean that a party is awarded "bridge-the-gap" alimony to help them adjust to single life; this can last no longer than 2 years.
 Another option is rehabilitative alimony, which is used to support someone while they learn marketable skills so they can find reasonable employment.